-Unconvinced by the visitation of his father’s ghost, we might remain contemptuous of the good King’s murder… a prince’s lament… why so maudlin…. by the God of all things, everyone grieves, his sittings are beginning to seem pitiful… go study, take a hobby, anything but this… self-indulgent wobble… we are all extremely sorry… now get over it… get a life… a dubious trajectory… that is until Hamlet mounts a play that depicts the scene of the crime plucked from his uncle’s wanton past and triggers an explosive reaction from the court of Denmark.
+Unconvinced by the visitation of his father’s ghost, we might remain contemptuous of the good King’s murder… a prince’s lament… why so maudlin…. by the God of all things, everyone grieves, his sittings are beginning to seem pitiful… study, take a hobby, anything but this self-indulgent waffle… we are all extremely sorry… now get over it… get a life… a tired and dubious trajectory… that is until Hamlet mounts a play that depicts the scene of the crime plucked from his uncle’s wanton past and triggers an explosive reaction from the court of Denmark.
 Therein even the most sceptical among us stand with the prince, hoping for justice, at the very least an admission from his uncle and his mother of some wretched patricide.
 As truth is unearthed… death wields the sword… the court evermore insular… convinced by ambition and rationale, the protagonist and antagonist, duelling for retribution, poisons the other… leaving a world where all but honour is lost.

-Power and wealth you can have, but a calm heart and clear conscience may allude you.
+Power and wealth you can have, but a calm heart, and a clear conscience, may disband you.

-Be it Shakespeare, or the complexities and intrigue of another exporter of myth and verve, prince or pauper, marked down as illiterate we were considered far too degenerate for such perspicacity… yet most of us weather-heads, given our physiological prowess and wit, would have figured the plays completely.. for we knew the trickery, faultiness and how to work an avenging encounter instinctively.
+Be it Shakespeare, or the complexities and intrigue of another exporter of myth and verve, prince or pauper, marked down as illiterate, as we were, you were considered far too degenerate for such perspicacity… yet most of us weather-heads, given our physiological prowess and wit, would have figured the plays completely… for we knew the trickery, faultiness and how to work, or avoid, an avenging encounter instinctively.